THE EDUCATION FUND CIVICS PODCAST GRANT

 When The Education Fund launched our Student Power Grant program to promote student civic engagement, we saw a 45% increase in the belief that citizens have a large responsibility to take part in the civic process and a 92% increase in the number of students who had ever contacted an elected official.
 Students tackled issues of their own choosing, including mental health, bullying, the school-to-prison pipeline, and voter registration.
 Students learned that their voices can be heard, that their voices are loud, and that their voices are powerful.

-To further this momentum, we announce our newest grant to help students broadcast their voices through podcasts, public service announcements (PSAs) and other video projects.
-Our grant will provide teachers with the funds necessary for students to produce their media projects and the platforms to share them with their peers, their community, and the world!
+To further this momentum, our CIVICS PODCAST grant will help students broadcast their voices through podcasts.
+Our grant will provide teachers with the funds necessary to purchase equipment for students to produce their podcast and the platform to share them with their peers, their community, and the world!

 Students naturally migrate toward integrating technology into their daily activities and for communicating their experiences.
 While everyone has a camera in their pocket, not everyone knows how to plan, produce, script, edit, and distribute their work.

-APPLY NOW TO RECEIVE FUNDS FOR EARLY 2021
+APPLY NOW TO RECEIVE FUNDS FOR JANUARY 2022

-Funds can be used to purchase podcast recording kits (around $300), and video creation, editing and script dictation software packages.
+Funds can be used to purchase podcast recording kits (less than $300), and video creation, editing and script dictation software packages.
 The Education Fund will provide a podcast platform for you to upload your students' podcasts.
-We will provide tutorial webinars to help get you started, that your students can also attend or view.
+You are encouraged to attend the free Idea Expo Workshop on November 6 that will provide training on technical details and on how

 Please note: We HIGHLY RECOMMEND that you compose the body of your grant application first in a document such as MS Word, before cutting and pasting it into the online application template.
 APPLICATION CANNOT BE SAVED while you are in the process of composing online, and applications have been lost in the past during this process and through technical-related interruptions, such as server disconnections.